MENU

 Catholic Life Insurance Funds Papal Visit

 Catholic Life Insurance donates $25,000 for the Papal Visit to Texas.
-The company became the first corporate donor to support the historic Pope John Paul II visit to San Antonio on September 13, 1987.
+The company was the first corporate donor to support the historic Pope John Paul II visit to San Antonio on September 13, 1987.

 1988